Apollo PRISM: Architectural features

 PRISM was a "pure" 32-bit design, including thirty-two 32-bit integer and thirty-two 64-bit floating point registers (overlaid by sixty-four 32-bit registers).
-PRISM could dispatch a single integer or one integer and one floating point instruction per clock cycle.
+PRISM could dispatch a single integer or one integer and one floating point instruction per clock cycle, reminiscent of the Intel i860.
 The floating-point instruction could, in turn, combine a floating-point add and multiply in a single instruction.
 The compiler attempted to always pair (or triple) instructions up to maintain full use of the internal units, but if it failed to find a safe pair it simply fed in a single integer instruction.
 PRISM was one of the first designs to include a multiply with add/subtract/truncate in a single (five operand) instruction, so it was often described as a three-issue CPU.

 History

-The original PRISM design was introduced in 1988 in the one-to-four-CPU Apollo DN10000 workstations.
+The original PRISM design exercise was initiated in 1986, announced in March 1988, with its one-to-four-CPU Apollo DN10000 workstation and eventually delivered to customers in October 1988.
 The "DN" in the name refers to "Domain Node", Domain/OS being the Unix-like operating system used on all of Apollo's machines.
-Note that PRISM was a multi-chip CPU board, not a single microprocessor; this was fairly common for high-end CPUs at the time.
+Note that PRISM was a multi-chip CPU board, not a single microprocessor, this being fairly common for high-end CPUs at the time.
+Various chips featured in the DN10000 were also used in other systems, fabricated by Bipolar Integrated Technology.

 Approximately one thousand DN10000 systems were sold.

 PRISM II, running at twice the clock speed, was delayed by problems in fabing, and then eventually cancelled after the HP purchase.
-Nevertheless, several features of the PRISM design were put into later generations of the HP-PA architecture, and the two main proponents of the VLIW concept, Intel and HP, later collaborated on the Itanium.
+Nevertheless, HP indicated that several features of the PRISM design were to be introduced into later generations of their Precision Architecture, with multiprocessing support being of particular interest.
+At the time, HP did not have a multiprocessing implementation based on the Precision Architecture.
+The two main proponents of the VLIW concept, Intel and HP, later collaborated on the Itanium.

 The PRISM was claimed to be the fastest CPU on the market during its short life-span.
 Benchmarking indicated that the speed of the DN10000's CPU was comparable to that of the MIPS M/2000-6, a 20 MHz R3000, but the DN10000 as a system had around twice the performance of the MIPS M/2000-6.
+The PRISM CPU itself was described as having more than half the performance of "the largest IBM mainframe CPU" for some users, raising the possibility of using a four-processor DN10000 workstation in place of mainframe-based computing facilities.
 In comparison with common RISC designs of the era, the PRISM was effectively two CPUs in one, making it roughly double the performance of a RISC CPU running at the same clock speed.